paweljakubas/j-random-matrices/chapters/basic-algebra.md

 static arrays, arrays allocated on the stack or array allocated on the heap.
 The main question is how much resources the user need to provide.
 The user can specify and deliver too much resources or not enough.
 As both cases are not satisfactory LAPACK helps in determining the optimal resources to be provided via a preemptive call with `LWORK=-1` and other parameters as intended.
 After that the `WORK` variable is updated with the optimal matrix to be instantiated and provided to the routine upon the main call.
-There are functions that does not a preparatory call, though.
+There are functions that does not need the preparatory call, though.
+Like `dgetrf` below.

 Also, Fortran stores matrices column-by-column in contrast to J (or C++) which stores in row-wise fashion.
-One need to transpose the input matrices when delivering to LAPACK routines, and also transpose outputs from Fortran back to J.
+One need to transpose the input matrices when delivering to LAPACK routines, and also transpose the outputs from Fortran back to J.

 ```
    load 'math/lapack2'